NaoiseGaffney/BookRepository/README.md

 * Number of books per user/reader and genre breakdown per user/reader.
 * Username update with book updates of new username.
 * Save and load several book JSON files.
-* Undo delete of user/reader and books (within 5 days, placing all deleted items in a separate collection).
+* Undo delete of user/reader and books (within 5 days, placing all deleted items in a separate collection(s)).
 * Create user/reader without the user/reader having to register via the register page.
 * Update, add, delete genres in the genres collection.
+* Application Log view in the Admin Dashboard, primarily to view rogue users/readers and to revoke their access to the Book Repository.

 ## Processess